From stunning Pacific vistas to luxurious accommodations, these are the best oceanfront hotels in California!

 Montage Laguna Beach

 Photos don’t quite do the panoramic views from this Laguna gem justice!
-The Montage brings the classic light and airy beach feel indoors, keeping true to the Laguna’s small beach town feel.
+The Montage is one of the best hotels in Laguna Beach and it brings the classic light and airy beach feel indoors, keeping true to the Laguna’s small beach town feel.

 A major draw to this resort is the tranquil on-site spa, with extensive salon services offered to complete the experience.
 Private yacht charter to Catalina, anyone?!